schmitzn/howto-nightscout-linux/readme.md

 <a name="create-service"></a>
 ### Create a service

-I recommend using systemd to use a service which automatically starts Nightscout on system startup.
+I recommend using a systemd service which automatically starts Nightscout on system startup.
 To do so, create ``/etc/systemd/system/nightscout.service`` and paste the following configuration:
 ```
 [Unit]
 Description=Nightscout Service